-Over 50 Million Great Registrations To Choose From!
+Over 50 Million Private Registrations To Choose From!

 Prefix number plates look great and allow vehicle owners to complement and distinguish their rides with a bit of history.
 Plus, because so many plates are in circulation, the most personally appealing prefix number plate is almost certainly available.